Watch our Support at Home Client Information Webinar to understand:

 Registered Supporters

-Representatives/authorised representatives active in My Aged Care on 30 June 2025 will automatically become “registered supporters” from 1 July 2025.
+Representatives/authorised representatives active in My Aged Care will automatically become “registered supporters” from 1 November 2025.
 Under the new system, this term will be used for those who can support older persons accessing funded aged care and/or make decisions for them, depending on whether they also have a legal appointment (e.g., enduring power of attorney, enduring form of guardianship).
-Read more: Upcoming changes to support roles and relationships | My Aged Care

-Support at Home Program: What it means for you
+Support at Home program: What it means for you

 As a grandfathered participant, under the "no worse off" principle, you won't lose any care or funding.
 This means: